 Although it’s miles from the coast, the C-side spa at Cowley Manor calls to mind summer living by the water.
 In fact it boasts two pools, one indoors and the other set among the 55 acre gardens.

-This property is more family-friendly than others in the area, and also allows dogs.
+I’d say that this property is more family-friendly than others in the area, and also allows dogs.
 Kids and pets alike will be entranced by the magical grounds, where they can look out for local wildlife and explore the woodland.

 A down-to-earth approach is taken to describe the room categories, which range from Good to Best via Better, Great, Outstanding and Marvellous.
-Even Good rooms are generously sized, with jewel-hued walls, colourful rugs, Bose speakers and deluxe bathrooms.

 As for food, there is a bar, terrace and restaurant serving all meals plus afternoon tea.
 While the Bell Tent provides a unique venue for a laid-back lunch or supper.